pnieves2019/MAELAS/README.md

-                        by a symmetry analysis (default: 0) -nc                   If this flag is used, then it does not apply a conventional transformation to the provided POSCAR (keep original size), useful for supercells and quasi-random structures -c CORE               Number of cores for the VASP calculation (default: 24) -t TIME               Number of maximum CPU hours for the VASP calculation (default: 48) -f VASP_FOLD          Folder where you will run VASP calculations (default: /scratch)
+                        by a symmetry analysis (default: 0) -nc                   If this flag is used, then it does not apply a conventional transformation to the provided POSCAR (keep original size), useful for supercells and quasi-random structures -ani                  It includes anisotropic magnetic interactions in -mode 3.
+It requires the file MAGANI created in 				-mode 2 that contains the values of the calculated anisotropic magnetoelastic constants.
+  -c CORE               Number of cores for the VASP calculation (default: 24) -t TIME               Number of maximum CPU hours for the VASP calculation (default: 48) -f VASP_FOLD          Folder where you will run VASP calculations (default: /scratch)